U-Alberta/NLPWorkbench/README.md

 ```

 That's it!
 Celery configured in `rpc.py` should work with any parameter / return data types, but it's encouraged to only use built-in types to avoid weird bugs.
 If you are not using this codebase, you can copy `rpc.py` to your repository.
 The only dependency to add is `dill==0.3.5` and `"celery[redis]"==5.2.7`.

+It's worth noting that every function in the project with `@celery.task` can be called this in fashion, even if they are in a different container.

 **If running individual containers**, you need to have redis running and configure the redis address in `config.py`.